danielgoulding/api-resource-collection/README.md

 ### 2. Add Reducers to Store

-Get the reducers from the collection and add to the store:
+Get the reducers from the collection and add to the root reducer:

 ```
 import { usersCollection } from './apiCollections';

 const reducers = usersCollection.getReducers()
-const appReducer = combineReducers(reducers);
+const rootReducer = combineReducers(reducers);
 ```

 ### 3. Making API Requests